 You won’t see this card mentioned often, but few credit cards offer an easier, more lucrative welcome offer bonus than the AAdvantage® Aviator® Red World Elite Mastercard®.

-Just for opening the card, making a single purchase, and paying the card’s $99 annual fee, you will earn 50,000 American Airlines AAdvantage miles.
-You should easily be able to get $500 in value – or much, much more – by booking flights with these miles.
+You should easily be able to get $700 in value – or much, much more – by booking flights with these miles.

 This card makes the list of one of the best credit cards for beginners as there is no daunting spending requirement to receive the bonus miles.
 Even if you don’t plan to fly on American Airlines often, these miles can get you a long way in seeing more of the world for less money.
 And if you do fly AA, you’ll get a free checked bag on every domestic flight.